Aristocratic Families

 Alligators are unusual because they have an exceptionally powerful immune system.
 This is important for a swamp dweller.
 Louisiana scientists discovered alligator blood serum killed sixteen strains of bacteria.
 In contrast, human blood serum killed only six.

-But there is a handful of creatures living on earth who are blue blooded.
+But there is a handful of creatures living on earth who have blue blood.

 The True Blue Bloods